pwnpad/pwnpad/README.md

 #### SSH

-You can ssh into PwnBox2 by doing these steps
+You can ssh into PwnPad by doing these steps

 1. `sudo systemctl start sshd`
 2. Insert your public key into `~/.ssh/authorized_keys`
 3. Use `p2 ls` to the port bound to port 22
-4. Do `ssh -p <port> pwnbox@localhost`
+4. Do `ssh -p <port> pwnpad@localhost`

 #### Proxy

-You can proxy your traffic through PwnBox2 by doing these steps
+You can proxy your traffic through PwnPad by doing these steps

 1. Use `p2 ls` to the port bound to port 22
-2. `sshuttle -vHNr pwnbox@localhost:<port>`
+2. `sshuttle -vHNr pwnpad@localhost:<port>`

 #### Publish Port to Public